User-Personalization recipe - Amazon Personalize

 Training with the User-Personalization recipe (Python SDK)

 When you have created a dataset group and uploaded your dataset(s) with impressions data, you can train a solution with the User-Personalization recipe.
 Optionally include CREATION_TIMESTAMP and Unstructured text metadata data in your Items dataset so Amazon Personalize can more accurately calculate the age of an item and identify cold items.
-For more information on creating dataset groups and uploading training data see Schemas.
+For more information on creating dataset groups and uploading training data see Creating schema JSON files for Amazon Personalize schemas.

 To train a solution with the User-Personalization recipe using the AWS SDK